organist/packer/README.md

  - Uses Anyterm, so you'll have an interactive live console in your browser (so you can write your own interactive deployment scripts)
  - Security is centralized into one system.
 It functions as the keymaster for all of the passwords and keys of your remote systems.
 So there's no need to have your passwords in your version control repositories.
  - It logs all of your deployments, so you can see who deploys what, when and what possibly may have gone wrong.
+ - Built on Twitter bootstrap.
+You can initiate deployments from your mobile ;-)

 ### Advantages ###